Wako-F/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles lists current directory contents in long format 4-listmorefiles lists all files including hidden ones in long format 5-listfilesdigitonly lists all files including hidden ones in long format with user and group IDs displayed numerically
+3-listfiles lists current directory contents in long format 4-listmorefiles lists all files including hidden ones in long format 5-listfilesdigitonly lists all files including hidden ones in long format with user and group IDs displayed numerically 6-firstdirectory creates a directory inside the tmp directory